EcoSystemDeveloper/LuxeSmartSystems/README.md

 ## Overview

-Luxe Smart Systems is an innovative platform built on Next.js with powerful JuliaOS technology integration for building decentralized applications with agent-based architecture, swarm intelligence, and cross-chain operations.
+Omnithesis is an innovative platform built on Next.js with powerful JuliaOS technology integration for building decentralized applications with agent-based architecture, swarm intelligence, and cross-chain operations.
 Our project combines a modern web interface on Next.js, reliable data storage through Supabase, and high-performance computing based on Julia.

 The system includes implementations of agents, swarm algorithms, blockchain interactions, DEX operations, storage, and cross-chain bridges.
 Its modular architecture ensures easy extension and integration with existing components.
 The Julia backend provides high-performance computing, while the TypeScript/JavaScript frontend offers a user-friendly interface.
 The Python interface provides capabilities for working with LangChain, various LLM providers, and Google ADK.